-For traditional stores, collecting feedback is easy.
+For traditional stores, collecting feedback is comparably easy because you can talk to your clients.

 For online stores and website owners, it’s a whole different story.